GZ-Fern/GZ-Fern/README.md

 I mix structure with creativity, designing databases, building AI projects, and crafting immersive game systems with my own art in it.
 I love working alongside others just as much as diving into solo passion projects.
 Curiosity keeps me moving and I believe the best systems, like a great life, are built on purpose, resilience, patience, and understanding.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/fernanda-g-050932264/)!